 Clinical psychology is the broad term under which many psychology specializations fall, such as marriage and family therapy, child psychology and neuropsychology.
 Therefore earning a Master in Clinical Psychology degree may be the best preparation for students who aspire to practice psychology across a variety of areas and with different patient populations.

-Popular Masters in Clinical Psychology Programs in District of Columbia
+Popular Schools with Clinical Psychology Masters Degrees in District of Columbia